dsoprea/GeditSafetySave/README.txt

 ===============

 1) Run "invoke install" as the current user.
-2) Open gEdit, and enable the "Safety Save" plugin.
+2) Open "gedit", and enable the "Safety Save" plugin.
 3) Make sure your "autosave" setting is turned-on and configured for an appropriate frequency.